muzkii/final-project-PBP-group-K7/README.md

     - Developed by:
 6. **Login and Register**: Authentication for user and admin accounts.
     - Developed by:
-7. **CRUD Reviews**: Enable customers to write and view stall reviews.
+7. **CRD Reviews**: Enable customers to write and view stall reviews.
     - Developed by:
 8. **Search Bar, Navbar, and Filters**: Enhance navigation and content filtering.
     - Developed by: